You can have this food and eat it, too

 There are enough vegetarian and vegan dishes, including The Perfect Caper’s wild mushroom Vegetarian Terrine, to seduce the fiercest carnivores.

-There are no-nonsense tips for selecting and searing fish, for roasting, grilling and handling proteins. (“Careful, people,” says Chef Jeanie.)
+There are no-nonsense tips for selecting and searing fish, for roasting, grilling and handling proteins. (“Careful, people,” said Chef Jeanie.)

 Here, too, you’ll finally learn how to make the Perfect Scrambled Eggs (with lots of butter, of course).